 This one takes many home buyers by surprise.
-It isn’t a closing expense, but lenders require that you have so much cash left in savings after all closing costs are paid.
+It isn’t a closing expense, but lenders require that you have so much cash left in an emergency fund after all closing costs are paid.

-Lenders have a cash reserve requirement to avoid a buyer “closing broke”.
-They don’t won’t you to end up in an early-term default.
-This requirement ensures that the borrower will be able to make their payment during the first few months.
+Lenders have a cash reserve requirement to avoid a buyer “closing broke.”
+They don’t want you to end up in an early-term default.
+This requirement ensures that you will be able to make your payments during the first few months.

 These are not funds that must be deposited with the lender.
 But the lender must be able to verify that you will have the funds available in a liquid source.
-These include savings account, checking account, or money market fund—after closing on the property.
-Generally speaking, they frown on using retirement assets for this purpose, since those funds cannot be easily liquidated.
+That could be a savings account, checking account, or money market fund.
+Generally speaking, they frown upon using retirement assets for this purpose, since those funds cannot be easily liquidated.

 When you are looking to buy a house there is a lot more to consider than just meeting the down payment requirements.
 You’ll want to make sure that you can comfortably afford your new house and the new ongoing expenses.

 Remember that your mortgage payment will include more than just your loan amounts.
 It will also include any property taxes and homeowner’s insurance premiums that are required.
 When calculating what you can afford be sure to include those costs.

 Also, you’ll likely have additional monthly costs such as higher electric bills, higher heating bills, trash, water, etc. Be sure to account for these additional costs when deciding what you can afford.